 We also have to continue to meet other objective and subjective listing requirements to continue to be listed on The Nasdaq Capital Market.
 Delisting from The Nasdaq Capital Market could make trading our common stock and public warrants more difficult for investors, potentially leading to declines in our share price and liquidity.
 Without a Nasdaq Capital Market listing, stockholders may have a difficult time getting a quote for the sale or purchase of our common stock and public warrants would likely be made more difficult, and the trading volume and liquidity of our common stock and public warrants could decline.
 Delisting from The Nasdaq Capital Market could also result in negative publicity and could also make it more difficult for us to raise additional capital.
 The absence of such a listing may adversely affect the acceptance of our common stock as currency or the value accorded by other parties.
-Further, if we are delisted, we would also incur additional costs under state blue sky laws in connection with any sales of our securities.
-These requirements could severely limit the market liquidity of our common stock and public warrants and the ability of our stockholders and warrant holders to sell our common stock and public warrants in the secondary market.
-If our common stock and public warrants are delisted by Nasdaq, our common stock and public warrants may be eligible to trade on an over-the-counter quotation system, such as the OTCQB Market or the OTC Pink market, where an investor may find it more difficult to sell our common stock and public warrants are delisted from The Nasdaq Capital Market, we may not be able to list our common stock on another national securities exchange or obtain quotation on an over-the counter quotation system.
+Further, if we are delisted, we would also incur additional costs under state blue sky laws in connection with any sales of our common stock and public warrants in the secondary market.
+If our common stock and public warrants may be eligible to trade on an over-the-counter quotation system, such as the OTCQB Market or the OTC Pink market, where an investor may find it more difficult to sell our common stock and public warrants or obtain accurate quotations as to the market value of our common stock and public warrants.
+In the event our common stock and public warrants are delisted from The Nasdaq Capital Market, we may not be able to list our common stock on another national securities exchange or obtain quotation on an over-the counter quotation system.